yourlastnamesoundslikeatypeofpasta/discard-token/README.md

 private key.
 Wallet addresses are derived from the SHA256 hash of the public key.

-The blockchain state is stored in `chain_data.json` in the project directory so that the chain and the mempool of pending transactions survive server restarts.
+The blockchain state is stored in a SQLite database `chain_data.db` in the project directory so that the chain and the mempool of pending transactions survive server restarts.
+The database file will be created automatically if it does not exist.

 Balances include pending outgoing transfers so double spends cannot be submitted before mining completes.